Provision for the early years is outstanding. This enables children to acquire new skills, knowledge and understanding very well.Ofsted 2015/2016

 To apply for a place in our nursery, please complete and return the Nursery Application Form.

-We currently offer two sessions daily, with 30 children in each session.
+We currently offer two sessions daily, with up to 30 children attending in each session.

 - Morning session: 8.30 – 11.30